TheoWinterhalter/ocawb/README.md

 The first phase of this work is to reflect (a subset of) HTML in ocaml.
 Later on, I will try to provide more functionalities.

-*This needs some refactoring so no example for now, sorry...*

 Thanks to the power of continuations, on currently can write the following ocaml code: